apancutt/bitstamp-api-php/README.md

 A PHP implementation for accessing the [Bitstamp API](https://www.bitstamp.net/api/).

 WARNING: The Bitstamp API allows you to perform live transactions.
-This library is provided as-is to use, free of charge, and I will aim to keep it up to date.
+This library is provided as-is, to use free of charge, and I will aim to keep it up-to-date with API changes.
 However, please remember that I will take no responsibility for the integrity or reliability of this library and will not be responsible for any damage or loss of earnings caused by the use of this library.
 Use at your own will.

 Requirements
 ------------